Robinpig/Note/docs/CS/Java/JDK/Concurrency/Concurrency.md

 - Use synchronization whenever accessing the state variable.

 **Stateless objects are always thread-safe.**
-> An object is immutable if:
-> - Its state cannot be modified after construction;
-> - All its fields are final; and
-> - It is properly constructed (the this reference does not escape during construction).

 A class is **thread-safe** if it behaves correctly when accessed from multiple threads, regardless of the scheduling or interleaving of the execution of those threads by the runtime environment, and with no additional synchronization or other coordination on the part of the calling code.